coraning/observatory-upload/docs/DOC.md

 ### URL

 The URL the REST service will be run at (this also defines the port it will listen on).

+### VALIDATOR_PATH

+Path to the upload validator.
+Must return with exit code `0` or otherwise the upload is considered to be invalid.

 ## AuthDB